PROGRAMS CONNECT LAGNIAPPE

 Some members have enjoyed having me as a trusted advisor for 5 years or more!

-The new year is a terrific time to invest in some professional coaching to cultivate more joy and success.
+The first quarter is a terrific time to invest in some professional coaching to build new habits and skills during one of the most hectic times of the year.
 Mosley Institute scheduling is flexible to fit in this busy season.

 And if you'd like your employer to pay for the membership (some do), you can get the approval in ahead of end-of-year budget crunches!